FIFO Inventory Calculator

 It also reflects nicely on a balance sheet, where the valuation of the inventory is maximized, the profits are high, and the cash conversion cycle (CCC) is quick.

-How to Calculate Inventory Value Using FIFO?
+How to Calculate Ending Inventory Value Using FIFO?

 In simple terms, you just multiply the cost of an item by its quantity to get the inventory value.
 If you have various costs for different batches on site, then you should multiply each quantity by its cost price, then add up for all the batches.